 An example of this purpose being fulfilled is seen in the life of Job who lived in the Middle East thousands of years ago.
 Job was a righteous person according to the light of spiritual comprehension he had in that ancient time.
 He was perfect in his generation.
 That is, his perfection was a comparative perfection.
 In comparison to those who were living around him, Job was a perfect man.

 Relative to the amount of revealed truth in that day, Job was a perfect man.
 But in Job’s inner person, God saw something that did not measure up to the standard of godliness, for the spirit of God is one of humility, and Job was not a humble man.
 He was proud of his righteousness.
 Here’s what the Bible says about Job: “So [Job’s three friends] ceased to answer Job, because he was righteous in his own thinking.”
-(Job 32: 1) It was because God desired to burn out the pride in Job (who even had the testimony of God that he was a righteous man) that God brought forth the smith to blow the coals upon the fire.
+(Job 32: 1) It was because God desired to burn out the pride in Job (who even had the testimony of God that he was a righteous man) that God brought forth the [black]smith to blow the coals upon the fire.
 Please note it was not Satan’s idea to persecute Job!
 Oh, no!
 It was God himself who brought up the subject!
 There Satan was, presenting himself before God, and God asked him, “Where have you been?”
 To this question, Satan replied, “From walking up and down all over the earth.”
 (No mention at all of Job.)

 “Satan,” God asked.
 “Have you considered my servant Job?
 Have you noticed that he hates evil and fears God?
 Have you noticed that, Satan?”
 Indeed, Satan had noticed Job, but he wasn’t doing anything to him.
 One of the most glorious testimonies of God’s preservation and protection of his followers is given here in this passage by Satan himself: “Does Job fear you for no reason, God?
 Haven’t you built a hedge around him, around his family, and around everything he has?”
 Praise God!
 God has built a protective hedge around his people, and that hedge is Jesus himself.
 The psalmist recognized this when he wrote: “The angel of the Lord [Jesus] encamps around those who fear him, and he delivers them.”
 (Psalm 34: 7)

 “You’ve put a hedge around Job,” Satan said to God, “and I can’t touch him!”
 Then he went on to say to God: “You must put forth your hand and touch all he has, and then he will curse you to your face.”
 But God knows the hearts of all humans; he knows the ones who can be trusted with affliction.
 He therefore replied to Satan, “Behold, all that Job has is in your power [I delegate that power to you], only don’t touch Job’s person.”
-Any power Satan ever had was limited power delegated to him by God.
+Any power Satan has is limited power delegated to him by God.
 His power was not unlimited and he could not touch anyone unless God expressly permitted him to do so.
 Don’t believe for a moment that anything in the universe is out of God’s control . . . or under the control of Satan.
 It never has been, is not now, and never will be.
 God is in full control of everything—and Satan himself is under the restricted and permissive jurisdiction of God.

-Satan had no power at all except that which God allowed him to have.
+Satan has no power at all except that which God allows him to have.
 Do you really believe Satan could cause any trouble in the world unless God permitted it?
 If you believe that Satan is a thorn in the side of Almighty God, then your God is entirely too small.
 Satan poses no problem for God.
 It is God who set his boundaries and limited his power.
 God created Satan for one purpose and one purpose only: as merely one instrument among many to work out God’s eternal purposes for all humanity.

 When that purpose was accomplished on the cross, Satan completed his usefulness as an instrument in the hands of God who has everything under control . . . and then Satan’s end came when Jesus defeated him on the cross.
 (Colossians 2: 15) Satan always knew there was a time limit on his presence and activity here.
 You’ve read the words of Revelation 12: 12 which say: “Woe to you, O earth and sea, for the devil has come down to you in fierce anger, because he knows he only has a short time left.”